twopirllc/pandas-ta/README.md

 # The 'datetime_ordered' property returns True if the DataFrame
 # index is of Pandas datetime64 and df.index[0] < df.index[-1]
-# Otherwise it return False
+# Otherwise it returns False
 time_series_in_order = df.ta.datetime_ordered
 ```